goderich/dissertation/dissertation.md

 The phoneme /c/ is not found in the dialect as a distinct root-internal phoneme, but coronal affricates can still appear in the dialect in several situations: (1) as an allophone of /t/ before the high front vowel /i/ or the palatal approximant \<y\> /j/, (2) as an allophone of /t/ in word-final position, and (3) in the derivational prefix *cə-* [@egerod1966, p.
 123;@li1980, pp. 362-363].

 In the first case, it is fully in complementary distribution with the plosive [t], and can be analyzed as an allophone of the phoneme /t/ directly preceding the vowel /i/ or the glide \<y\> /j/.
-Note that while orthographically it is still written as \<c\> /t͡s/, phonetically it is an alveolo-palatal affricate [tɕ].
+Note that while orthographically it is still written as \<c\> /t͡s/, phonetically it is an alveolo-palatal affricate [t͡ɕ].

-Word-final /t/ may also be affricated as [ts] in the speech of some Squliq speakers, and this is sometimes reflected in writing [@huang2016a, p.
+Word-final /t/ may also be affricated as [t͡s] in the speech of some Squliq speakers, and this is sometimes reflected in writing [@huang2016a, p.
 12].
 This is a purely phonetic feature and has no bearing on the phonological system of the dialect.

 The derivational prefix *cə-* is what makes /c/ a phoneme.
 This prefix forms causative and reciprocal verbs, among other functions [@rau1992, pp. 102-104;@hayung2008, sec.
 2.8]: e.g. *cə-* + *baq* 'to know' > *cəbaq* 'to teach', *cə-* + *beng* 'to grasp' > *cəbeng* 'to grasp each other'.
-Phonetically speaking, it is followed by a schwa vowel, so *cəbaq* 'to teach' is pronounced [tsə.ˈvaq].
+Phonetically speaking, it is followed by a schwa vowel, so *cəbaq* 'to teach' is pronounced [t͡sə.ˈvaq].
 The prefix *cə-* contrasts with another derivational prefix *t-* [@hayung2008], so they cannot be analyzed as allophones here.

 The status of \<z\>, phonetically a voiced alveolo-palatal fricative [ʑ], was addressed by @huang2015a, who examined its distribution relative to \<y\> /j/ in several varieties of Squliq.
 Huang's conclusion was that the two sounds are in complementary distribution in some varieties of Squliq, but minimally contrastive in others [@huang2015a, p.
 254].
 Even in varieties that show a distinction between \<z\> and \<y\> /j/, there are no minimal pairs, and the phonemic status of \<z\> remains marginal.